Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Related Work

-\textbf{Common Models} for evaluating MIAs on LLMs include open-source models with known pretraining data.
-Among these models is LLaMa 1~\cite{touvron2023llama}, created by Meta, which used the Pile dataset training data according to Meta's publications.
-Recent research has also focused on the open-source series of models known as Pythia~\cite{biderman2023pythia}.
-This suite of eight LLMs, ranging in size from 70M to 12B parameters, was trained on data including the Pile dataset, with all models processing the public data in the same order during their training phase.
+\textbf{Common models} for evaluating MIAs on LLMs include open-source models with known pretraining data.
+One such model is LLaMA 1~\cite{touvron2023LLaMA}, created by Meta, which was trained on a mixture of publicly available datasets, including certain subsets of the Pile such as Books3 and Gutenberg, according to Meta’s original paper.

+The open-source Pythia model suite~\cite{biderman2023pythia}, which includes eight LLMs ranging from 70M to 12B parameters.
+These models were trained on data including the Pile dataset, with all models processing the public data in the same order during training.